pxheim/zettelkasten/book-thomas-hunt-2019-the-pragmatic-programmer.md

 Take small steps!
 This way you can ensure feedback on the changes you make and you avoid "outrunning your headlights", or trying to predict the future.

+Always "tell, don't ask", basically don't expose information from otherclasses in method calls.
+Instead of `customer.orders.find(order_id)` do `customer.findOrder(order_id)`.
+This way, customer does not have to care about how to find an order.

+Global data is the root of all evil when it comes to coupling.
+Wrapping global data in a singleton is cheating.
+Any mutable global (or external) reso